Jaskowicz1/fdr-remake/README.md

 FDR is a simple executable (NOT a Factorio mod) which allows you to connect your Factorio server to Discord!

+## This repo has been moved to https://codeberg.org/Jaskowicz/fdr-remake

 #### Powered by [rconpp](https://github.com/Jaskowicz1/rconpp)

 ## Supported Systems